-Step 2: Contact the insurance company
+Step 2: Contact the life insurance company

 The next step is to contact the insurance company directly and let them know that the insured has passed away.
 In order to locate the policy, they will need the insured’s date of birth and social security number, and/or the policy number.
 They will then send you claim forms and tell you which documents they need to have before processing your claim.
 If the policy is through an employer, contact the employer’s human resources or benefits department with the information instead of contacting the insurer.

 The sooner you fill out the claim forms, the sooner the insurance company can process the claim.
 If you need the death benefit as soon as possible, you’ll want to fill out claim forms shortly after receiving them.
 Each insurance company has its own process for claimants, but you will always be required to send a copy of the insured’s death certificate.
 Insurance companies typically accept claim forms by mail or through an agent, but some also allow claims to be filed online.

 Step 4: Wait for a response